 The one labelled “Giggling Piglet Co-op” features me and the Japanese girl on the island of Guam demonstrating flower sticks and talking about the Grateful Dead and Jerry Garcia who had recently died on a show called “Buenas”, and might… also contain a similar juggling stick performance from Tottori, Japan which appeared on the nationally broadcast morning show “Zoom in Asa”.

 In some cases, these might be the only remaining evidence of these diligent creative endeavors.
 Eventually they will be digitized and shared an archived so the hours that one into them and the inspiration which comes out of them, can pass on to others.

 What do you have in your closet or shoe box which Will surprise and inspire your friends and strangers?

+HempenRoad film project – A travel documentary about commercial hemp industry in the Pacific NW in 1996-7.
 Produced, written and narrated by DaveO, directed by Eiji Masuda, the Hempenroad is an experimental, multi-media roadtrip exploring commercial hemp businesses and conferences in the Pacific northwest.
 Finishes with exclusive footage of the groundbreaking Commercial Industrial Hemp Symposium in Vancouver, B.C.

 Reviews from Hempworld, Journal of IHA and more

-- Production Journal – notes and pics from an almost real-time road note book
+Production Journal – notes and pics from an almost real-time road note book

 Soundtrack Music – eclectic assortment of bits and pieces, collected over the years

 Most of the (unedited) narration text – read along at home!

 Note: Cannabis Common Sense is the longest-running cannabis show on the net!
 Oregon, USA’s CRRH (Campaign for the Restoration and Regulation of Hemp) have produced this weekly show for cable TV in Oregon and for the net since 1997.
 Many Special Guests.